alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Introduction

 The first step is to generate the necessary information for the subsequent generation of the texture.
 In order not to distort the image, we will generate the texture from the width value.
-The information we have from the map will be obtained from a map already loaded in the Map module of the app (`class M_Map`).
+The information we have from the map will be obtained from a map daata already loaded in the Map module  (`class M_Map`).

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/info_1.png)